phensley/cldr-engine-website/docs/api-languagetag.md

 ## new

+Constructs a language tag object.

+**Note:** this type only does basic canonicalization of each subtag.
+Use [parseLanguageTag](api-parselanguagetag.html) to apply stricter rules for each subtag.
+Use [resolveLocale](api-resolvelocale.html) to parse and then perform alias substitution, and fill in any missing subtags using a "likely subtags" map.

 #### Syntax

 <pre class="syntax">
 new LanguageTag(
-  language?, script?, region?, variant?, extensions?, privateUse?)
+  language?,
+  script?,
+  region?,
+  variant?,
+  extensions?,
+  privateUse?
+)
 </pre>

 #### Properties